themagicalmammal/howtolinux/docs/Guide/postinstallation.md

 ![xrandr](https://i.imgur.com/QOM3hBH.png)

 **2. Find resolution which will fit**
 My original maximum resolution is 1600 900, which is a 16:9 aspect ratio.
-So if I choose a different aspect ratio, then some parts of my display will blackout.
+So if I choose a different aspect ratio, then some parts of my display will black out.

 So, I can go for 1920x1080 or 1792x1008
 *To find out which fits you best you can do tests by adding different resolutions*